MDLC01/board-n-pieces/src/lib.typ

   /// The position to display.
   position,
   /// A list of squares to highlight.
+  ///
+  /// Can also be a string containing multiple whitespace-separated squares.
   highlighted-squares: (),

   /// Whether to reverse the board.